justcodeviraj/M.Tech-Project/README.md

 ## Overview

-Margin Propagation (MP) is a multiplication-free neural framework using addition and thresholding, enabling energy-efficient inference on edge devices.
+Margin Propagation (MP) is a multiplication-free framework using addition and thresholding, enabling energy-efficient inference on edge devices.
 This thesis introduces:
 - Theoretical error bounds for MP approximation.
 - Efficient weight porting from MLP to MP networks.
 - A connection between MP and Simplex Projection for memory-efficient training.